github-linguist/linguist/README.md

 github-linguist
 ```

-You can try running `linguist` on the root directory in this repository itself:
+You can try running `github-linguist` on the root directory in this repository itself:

 ```console
 $ bundle exec bin/github-linguist --breakdown